 We want to transform unique innovations and technologies into excellent businesses in the health care sector.

-Birk Venture has a long term and flexible investment approach.
-We can invest in life science companies in an early stage as well as companies in more developed stage.
+Birk Venture is a private evergreen investment company with a long term and flexible investment approach.
+We can invest in life science companies both in early stage as well as companies in more developed stage.

 We want to build a diversified portfolio of companies in the life science sector.
 There are some important characteristics and elements that needs to be in place before we invest in a company: